joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 Interrupt request handlers are called with interrupts disabled.
 The kernel can be interrupted at any time by an IRQ, and is non-reentrant.

-Functions marked with ASYNC can be called within an aynchronous event like an IRQ.
+Functions marked with ASYNC can be called within an IRQ.

 # Plug-and-Play Support